★★★★★

 • Age-related wear and tear: As we age, tendons lose elasticity and become more prone to injury.

-Understanding these causes can help in taking preventive measures to avoid tendonitis.
+Being aware of these causes can help in taking preventive measures to avoid tendonitis.

 Symptoms of tendonitis may include the following tendinitis symptoms: